simeononsecurity/simeononsecurity.ch/content/articles/flock-safety-camera-surveillance-prevalence-privacy-protection-2026/index.en.md

 What began as a tool for **solving property crimes** has expanded dramatically.
 These are not hypothetical risks.
 They are documented patterns.

-{{< figure src="aclu-get-flock-out-header.png" alt="ACLU Get The Flock Out campaign header image showing a collage of ALPR cameras" caption="The ACLU's 'Get The Flock Out' campaign has documented widespread misuse of ALPR systems.
+{{< figure src="aclu-get-flock-out-header.webp" alt="ACLU Get The Flock Out campaign header image showing a collage of ALPR cameras" caption="The ACLU's 'Get The Flock Out' campaign has documented widespread misuse of ALPR systems.
 Image credit: ACLU" link="https://www.aclu.org/campaigns-initiatives/get-the-flock-out" >}}

 #### ICE and Immigration Enforcement
 **ICE has used Flock to locate and pursue undocumented immigrants without warrants.** The platform's nationwide network gives federal immigration enforcement a tool to track individuals across jurisdictions without any individualized probable cause.
 Many communities that funded their Flock networks for property crime recovery have discovered their cameras are part of federal immigration enforcement operations.